deepshika1211/Realtime-Process-Monitoring-Dashboard/README.md

 # Realtime-Process-Monitoring-Dashboard
-A real-time process monitoring dashboard provides a visual representation of key performance indicators (KPIs) and metrics, automatically updating with the latest data to offer immediate insights into the performance of a system, process, or business function.
+ 📊⚙️A real-time process monitoring dashboard provides a visual representation of key performance indicators (KPIs) and metrics, automatically updating with the latest data to offer immediate insights into the performance of a system, process, or business function. real-time data with our Process Monitoring Dashboard.
+Track performance, identify inefficiencies, and monitor workflows in real-time to make smarter, faster decisions.
+From anomaly detection to KPI tracking, stay ahead of operational challenges and improve productivity with a seamless, user-friendly interface. 📊⚙️